In amongst the pageantry, combat, music and dancing at the Abbey Medieval Festival, 5 exciting festival tournaments are held.

 The champions are awarded and presented to the public during the Finale on Sunday afternoon.
 Book your weekend pass to catch all the tournament action over the Tournament Weekend.

-Details on the times and venues for these tournaments will be released with the program before the event.
+Details on the times and venues for these tournaments are outlined in the Festival program.
 Read more about these exciting tournaments below.

 One of the most popular attractions of the Abbey Medieval Festival is, without a doubt, the joust.